Composites Aid Potash Processing Plant

-In order to mine potash deep within the earth, potash deposits have to dissolved with water and salt.
-This liquid formulation is calling the brining solution.
+In order to mine potash deep within the earth, potash deposits have to be dissolved with water and salt.
+This liquid formulation is called the brining solution.
 The highly corrosive liquid is piped, treated, and then recirculated.
 In instances where pipe leakages may occur, a secondary containment system is installed to protect structures underneath the piping outfit from the corrosive properties of the brining solution.
 In this design, the secondary containment system was installed to protect centrifuges, a crane, and processing equipment underneath the vast network of piping.

 Prior to installation and to ensure a good seal, the containment system was tested with 4" of standing water to demonstrate a 100% seal across the entire floor elevation.

 Previously, workers at this mining facility had to tie themselves off while working around debrining centrifuges due to the elevated access points of the centrifuges.
 To address safety concerns, inertia platforms were designed to provide a stable noncorrosive working surface for personnel access around the centrifuges.
 This eliminated the use of tethering while garnering better accessibility to critical equipment.